harness/developer-hub/docs/platform/get-started/subscriptions-licenses/subscriptions.md

 - **Code Repository (CODE):** All users with permission to access Harness CODE module are considered CODE Developers and consume a license.
 - **Continuous Integration (CI):** All users with permission to access Harness CI module are considered CI Developers and consume a license.
 - **Internal Developer Portal (IDP):** All users with permissions to access Harness IDP module are considered IDP Developers and consume a license.
-- **Software Engineering Insights (SEI):** All users read from a configured SCM or Issue Management tool are considered SEI Developers and consume a license.
+- **Software Engineering Insights (SEI):** All users read from a configured SCM (Source Code Management) tool are considered SEI Developers and consume a license.

 ### Modules with no direct developer tracking (consumption entitlements)